I Tried Meal Prepping for a Week—Here’s What Happened When I Gave Up Takeout

 Is meal prep worth the prep?

 This challenge taught me that meal prep can be totally worth the health benefits, both mental and physical.
 I started out my week feeling accomplished because I took care of myself and my body by making healthy meals.
-Not to mention, it was nice to spend an extended period of time cooking rather than scrolling through my Instagram feed.
+It was nice to spend an extended period of time cooking rather than scrolling through my Instagram feed.
 And I probably saved about $100 that would have gone to takeout.

 To get our best wellness tips delivered to you inbox, sign up for the Healthy Living newsletter